North Central Health District

 Protecting Your Children From Danger

 Lead is a metal commonly found in the environment in soil and industrial paints.
 Lead exposure occurs in the home environment due to deteriorating paint, which is peeling, chipping, or chalking.
-Deteriorating paint chips can be ingested by small children, and create a dust which many children also come into contact with lead by hand-to-mouth exposure and inhalation.
+There is no known safe level of lead in human blood.
+Children who are less than 6 years of age are more vulnerable to negative impacts of lead exposure as their nervous systems are rapidly developing and when they start to display increasing hand-to-mouth behavior.
+Deteriorating paint chips can be ingested by small children and create a dust which many children also come into contact with lead by hand-to-mouth exposure and inhalation.
 Childhood lead poisoning is 100% preventable.
-According to the Centers for Disease Control and Prevention (CDC), over half a million children aged 1 to 5 years of age in the United States have blood lead levels which put them at risk for neurological damages and associated behavioral damages with increased exposure.
+According to the Centers for Disease Control and Prevention (CDC), over half a million children aged 1 to 5 years of age in the United States have blood lead levels which put them at risk for neurological damage and associated behavioral damages with increased exposure.

 The goal of the Childhood Lead Poisoning Prevention Program is to reduce and prevent children’s exposure to environmental and occupational lead hazards.
-Regional Healthy Homes Coordinators conduct lead-based paint inspections and risk assessments in the homes of children who are less than 6 years of age, with a venous confirmed blood lead level of 10 micrograms per deciliter or more.
-Families should contact their local health department if they are concerned about their children’s lead exposure.
+A blood test is the only way to determine if your child has a high blood lead level – most children will not show symptoms or signs of exposure.
+Regional or District Lead and Healthy Homes Coordinators conduct lead-based paint inspections and risk assessments in the homes of children who are under 6 years of age, with a venous confirmed blood lead level of 3.5 micrograms per deciliter or higher.
+Families should ask their child’s doctor about testing their child and contact their local health department if they are concerned about their children’s lead exposure.

 Effects of Childhood Lead Poisoning

-Lead poisoning affects children by damaging the brain and nervous system and some effects may never go away.
+Lead poisoning affects children by damaging the brain, a part of the nervous system and some effects may never go away.
 Continued exposure to lead can cause more severe symptoms.
 Damage to the child’s health can include:

 • Hearing and speech problems